Construction of the frequency response based on experimental data

-In this example, we will show how to plot the frequency response of an object from experimental data, either from a single output signal or from two signals - input and output.
+In this example, we will show how to construct the frequency response of an object based on experimental data, both from one output signal and two input and output signals.

 We have a file with one time signal.